laelgelc/cl_st1_gelc/README.md

 #### Result

-The issue was solved by the `extract_factors.py` programmme.
+The issue was solved by the `extract_factors.py` programme.